gregorybchris/cheso/README.md

 ## Instructions

-* Loops - s/e
+* Start/end a loop - s/e
-* Inc/Dec Register - u/d
+* Increment/decrement the current register - u/d
-* Shift Registers - l/r
+* Shift left or right one register - l/r
-* Print ascii character - p
+* Print the ASCII character in the current register - p
-* Take character input - i
+* Place a character taken as input in the current register - i

 ## Using the Language

-To compile the interpreter use the provided Makefile by running `make` in the directory with the source files.
-Then run a .cheso program file with the command: `./cheso < program.cheso`
+To compile the interpreter use the provided Makefile by running the `make` command in the directory with the source files.
+Then run a .cheso program file with the command: `./cheso program.cheso`

 ## Example Cheso Code